timothee-haudebourg/grdf/README.md

 It needs Generic Associated Typed (GAT) to work properly, which are [still being implemented](https://github.com/rust-lang/rust/issues/44265).

+I've also written the [turtle-syntax](https://crates.io/crates/turtle-syntax) crate, which I personally use to parse Turtle files.

  ## Basic usage

  ### Exploring a dataset